regmi-saugat/66Days_MachineLearning/README.md

 **Day14 of 66DaysOfData!**

   **💡 Hierarchical Clustering Algorithm:**
-  - Hierarchial Clustering is an clustering algorithm that builds a hierarchy of clusters.
+  - Hierarchical Clustering is an clustering algorithm that builds a hierarchy of clusters.
 This algorithm starts with all the data points assigned to a cluster of their own.
 Then two nearest clusters are merged into same cluster.
 In the end, this algorithm terminates when there is only a single cluster left.
-  - The decision of the number of clusters that can best depict different groups can be choosen by observing the dendrogram.
+  - The decision of the number of clusters that can best depict different groups can be chosen by observing the dendrogram.
 The best choice of the number of clusters is the number of  vertical lines in the dendrogram cut by a horizontal line that can transverse the maximum distance vertically without intersecting a cluster.
 Here, I have presented the implementation of Hierarchical Clustering, obtained dendrogram and final visualization output of clustering in the snapshot.
 I hope you will gain some insights and work on the same.
 Excited about the days ahead!

               It is basically two types :
               1. Agglomerative Clustering: